-Here, some writers and facilitators featured in the Professional Writing Academy’s Running Writing Groups course explain the value of a joining a writing group or workshop.
+Here, some writers and facilitators featured in the Professional Writing Academy’s Running Writing Workshops course explain the value of joining a writing group or workshop.

 ‘I think people could come to a group if they’ve lost energy in their writing, haven’t written in years and are beginning again, or even they’ve never written at all.
 All those things are of value, and people can also discover different poets and writers.